bthate/genocide/docs/index.rst

 I bet europol and collegues have already simulators running where they can practise the arrest of the king and deliver him to the court.

-1 decision away.
-"Within the jurisdiction"
+1 decision away. "within the jurisdiction"

+So:

+1) within the jurisdiction
+2) arrest warrent to the king
+3) arrest of the king
+4) guilty of genocide
+5) into his cell
+6) end of genocide
+7) proclamation of the end of genocide

+This is the end of genocide.
+And run for your non-complicity.

 icc-cpi
 =======